Next Article in Journal

 What are we to make of Jefferies’ seemingly paradoxical position of disavowing God and simultaneously praying for a state of spiritual connection with “this something better than a god”?
 It is a matter of context.
 Jefferies cannot abide by the belief in Christian monotheism, which for him is nothing more than a depository of human projections.
 This traditional concept of God is beholden to the vainest conceits of our culture and its all-too-human limitations and prejudices.
 Jefferies wants something else—something more.
 He wants to know that force “more subtle than electricity” that connects the cosmos to the human heart yet demands nothing in return, akin to the flower that blossoms because it must, to that wave that inevitably meets the shore—and the sun shines on regardless (Jefferies [1883] 2014, p.
 89).

 The body is another important idea that Jefferies seeks to interrogate in his search for soul-life.
 A familiar trope in the history of Western mysticism since at least Plato revolves around the need to liberate the soul from the body; that is, the soul can only reach a state of spiritual fulfillment by escaping the material bondage of the body.
 The body, in other words, is a tomb for the soul.
-Hence the widespread popularity of ascetic practices within the history of western mysticism, which are designed to violently subdue the distracting impulses of the body in order to help purify the soul for its journey towards God (Oliver 2009, p.
+Hence the widespread popularity of ascetic practices within the history of Western mysticism, which are designed to violently subdue the distracting impulses of the body in order to help purify the soul for its journey towards God (Oliver 2009, p.
 33).
 Jefferies claims that such practices are “pure folly”.
 He takes the whole morbid idea of asceticism to task:

 I believe all manner of asceticism to be the vilest blasphemy—blasphemy towards the whole of the human race.
 I believe in the flesh and the body, which is worthy of worship—to see a perfect human body unveiled causes a sense of worship: The ascetics are the only persons who are impure.
 Increase of physical beauty is attended by increase of soul beauty.
-The soul the high even by gazing on beauty.
+The soul is the high even by gazing on beauty.
 Let me be fleshly perfect.

 Jefferies viewed the body as a source of spiritual inspiration: “the divine beauty of flesh is life itself to me” (Jefferies [1883] 2014, p.
 108).
 Unlike traditional religious mystics, Jefferies felt no aversion towards matters of the flesh; rather, the flesh signals an intimate encounter with the beauty of form itself, offering us the only truly embodied reality of something rather than nothing.
 In other words, embodiment is reality, and this fleshy reality ought to be embraced in all its sweaty, stinky, and decaying glory.
 Jefferies’ embrace of embodiment thus speaks to the hybridity of soul-life, by which I mean that soul-life is about integrating the knowledge of body and soul, materiality and mind, matter and energy.
 By closing off one domain or another, one loses access to an entire field of meaning.
 However, by seeking to integrate both body and soul, soul-life provides an opportunity to construct a more well-rounded or holistic understanding of our relationship to the cosmos.